i write about medical topics to empower people with facts.

 Appreciating Humanity in the Vaccine Clinic, Atlanta Journal-Constitution Op-Ed Read >

 RBG’s Legacy Is a Call to Pursue Justice, Atlanta Jewish Times Op-Ed Read >

 Mimi Zieman, M.D. tells us that medical students and residents interested in OB/GYN are avoiding states with abortion bans.

 Mimi Zieman M.D., who writes medically to empower people, tells us to follow our instincts to new opportunities.

 Mimi Zieman, MD speaks out for reproductive rights because it's "my duty to take the best care of my patients".

 Contraception for Adolescent and Young Adult Women

-A young woman’s journey from a New York City to the slopes of the highest mountain where she was the doctor and only woman on a madcap Everest expedition, described as Wild meets Into Thin Air, with a Jewish and Feminist twist.
+A young woman’s journey from the sidewalks of New York City to the slopes of the highest mountain where she was the doctor and only woman on a madcap Everest expedition, described as Wild meets Into Thin Air, with a Jewish and Feminist twist.